-- Once logged in to HPC via SSH you are now using the Shell, which is.. - A program that intercepts and translates what you type, to tell the computer what to do. - What you will be interacting with mostly. - HPC shell is 'bash', altho there are others (csh, tcsh, zsh, perlsh, etc).
+- Once logged in to HPC via SSH you are now using the Shell, which is.. - A program that intercepts and translates what you type, to tell the computer what to do. - What you will be interacting with mostly. - HPC shell is 'bash', altho there are others.